jasonaaronwilson/c-armyknife-lib/src-doc/io.md

 associated with an input stream (which seems to match up when running on Debian Bookworm...).

+## @funtion file_copy_stream

-## Copy some or all of an input stream to an output stream.
+Copy some or all of an input stream to an output stream.

-## Return true if an input stream is at the end of the file.
-I don't
-know what "feof" really does but it doesn't actually do this.